top of page

 Harvest fee of $500.00

-If you see a bear that you want, and have the opportunity to shoot, then this fee includes tracking, retrieval, transportation back to camp, cooler use, loading and unloading and import/export forms & assistance.
+If you see a bear that you want, and have the opportunity to shoot, then this fee includes tracking, retrieval, skinning, cold storage and import/export forms assistance.
 This fee applies if you shoot and wound a bear that cannot be found after extensive effort.
 If by circumstance, or by choice, you do not shoot a bear then you have this $500 available to come back and try again.
 Unless you are just shooting with a camera, budget for this fee because the chances for success are high.

 Transportation costs